 Getting a building project constructed is a difficult task, and even knowing where to start can be daunting.
 You may know the exact details of the project (such as budget, schedule, program, etc.) or you may simply know that there is a need for a certain facility in your community.
 Where do you start?

 Our Toolkit for Building Projects is a guide to carrying out building projects from concept to construction.
-It providesan overview of the process of a building project, the roles of the different parties involved - including the owner, architect, and contractor - and how to get started.
+It provides an an overview of the process of a building project, the roles of the different parties involved including the owner, Architect, and contractor and how to get started.